 The Master Gunsmithing Program® runs for 2496 clock hours, which takes approximately sixteen months to complete.

 At the Pennsylvania Gunsmith School®, you will be challenged to achieve a high quality of workmanship and work ethic, while fulfilling your educational goals with like-minded people.
 You will be spending the entirety of your time on your gunsmithing courses, not general education requirements such as general English, math or history.

 Within your 2496 clock hours at PGS you will learn all skills necessary in becoming a Master Gunsmithing Program® graduate.

 At the end of your instruction, you will have created a portfolio of guns and special tools and fixtures to show future employers.

 The Pennsylvania Gunsmith School® is accredited by the Accrediting Commission of Career Schools and Colleges, ACCSC.
-We are also a member of the Pennsylvania Association of Private School Administrators (PAPSA), which advocates for career schools in state and federal governing bodies, and the Better Business Bureau.
+We are also a member of the Mid-Atlantic Association of Career Schools (MAACS), which advocates for career schools in state and federal governing bodies, and the Better Business Bureau.
 Many of our staff members are either Benefactor, Patron, Endowment, or Life Members of the NRA.